himelbrand/mobx-react-navigation-store/src/README.md

 * mobx-react
 * react-navigation

-Note that this packages are installed automatically when installing rn-navigation-store with the following versions:
+Note that this packages are installed automatically when installing mobx-react-navigation-store with the following versions:

 * "mobx": "^3.4.1",
 * "mobx-persist": "^0.4.1",